All Episodes

 They couldn't get a hotel room.

-Except, of course, in in New York and California, it's no doubt illegal to rent out your stable without applying for a livestock shelter change of use permit plus temporary maternity ward for non-insured transients license.
+Except, of course, in New York and California, it's no doubt illegal to rent out your stable without applying for a livestock shelter change of use permit plus temporary maternity ward for non-insured transients license.

-But don't worry, don't worry, they'll give Acorn a license to uh run the uh Frederally accredited stable facilities for the uh 2010 census.
+They'll give Acorn a license to run the federally accredited stable facilities for the 2010 census.

 Mary got turned away because her pregnancy was a pre-existing condition.